NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_system.rst

 input independent from the method/model specification.
 Many approximate methods require breaking the target chemical system up into subsets.
-We term those subsets fragments and a ``FragmentedSystem`` is a ``ChemicalSystem`` which has been decomposed into fragments.
+We term those subsets fragments and a ``FragmentedSystem`` is a ``ChemicalSystem`` which has been decomposed into fragment/field pairs.

 **********************************
 Why do we need a FragmentedSystem?